jane-u/music-wiki/instruments/string/violin-family.md

 **Kennedy Violins**.
 What is _**Col legno**_?

 [Col legno](https://en.wikipedia.org/wiki/Col_legno) is an Italian word that means “with wood”.
 It’s a technique that often used with violin and other bowed stringed instruments.
 Col legno is used by bouncing the bow the same way you would with any other spicatto technique.

+---

+What do the small notes mean on 1st violin part https://music.stackexchange.com/questions/124734/what-do-the-small-notes-mean-on-1st-violin-part